digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/amazonses.md

 title: Amazon SES
 ---

-ToolJet can connect to your Amazon SES account to send emails.
+JumpStart can connect to your Amazon SES account to send emails.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the **Amazon SES** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the **Amazon SES** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to Amazon SES:
+JumpStart requires the following to connect to Amazon SES:

 - **Region**
 - **Authentication**
 - **Access key**
 - **Secret key**

-**Note:** It is recommended to create a new IAM user for the database so that you can control the access levels of ToolJet.
+**Note:** It is recommended to create a new IAM user for the database so that you can control the access levels of JumpStart.

 <div style={{textAlign: 'center'}}>